Over the years, I have had the great merit of visiting the Holy Land many times, experiencing its unique spiritual and physical beauty.

-I have prayed inside the building many times, and did so that morning as well.
+I have prayed inside the building many times and did so that morning as well.
 But first, I, along with many others, paused to pray at that sacred seventh step.

 And never give up hope – Judaism is eternally optimistic.
-Our Torah portion ends with Avraham’s two righteous and beloved sons – Yitzchok, the progenitor of the Jewish people, and Yishmael, forefather of the numerous Arab nations – standing shoulder to shoulder, paying their respects to their father at this very disputed location, with Yishmael respecting Yitzchok’s right to lead the way.
-The Rabbis tell us that this portends hope for the future day when the Jewish people will live securely in their ancestral homeland, with their rights respected by their “cousins.”
-On that day nations “shall beat their swords into plowshares and their spears into pruning hooks; nation will not lift sword against nation and never again will they study war” (Isaiah: 2).
+Our Torah portion ends with Avraham’s two righteous and beloved sons – Yitzchok, the progenitor of the Jewish people, and Yishmael, the forefather of the numerous Arab nations – standing shoulder to shoulder, paying their respects to their father at this very disputed location, with Yishmael respecting Yitzchok’s right to lead the way.
+The Rabbis tell us that this portends hope for the coming day when the Jewish people will live securely in their ancestral homeland, with their rights respected by their “cousins.”
+On that day, nations “shall beat their swords into plowshares and their spears into pruning hooks; nation will not lift sword against nation and never again will they study war” (Isaiah: 2).

 May it be so speedily and in our days.

 Rabbi Yitzchok Oratz is the Rabbi and Director of the Monmouth Torah Links community.
 Shortly after receiving his semicha (rabbinic ordination) from Bais Medrash Govoha, the famed Lakewood Yeshiva, Rabbi Oratz, along with his wife Toby and family, moved to Marlboro, NJ where they co-founded the MTL community in 2001.
 Aside for his “Devar on the Par” that he writes for MTL, his writings have also been published on Aish, Times of Israel, Seforim Blog, Hakira, and in various Rabbinic journals.
-Rabbi Oratz looks forward to continuing teaching Torah in away that is timely and timeless, and sharing meaningful Jewish experiences with the amazing MTL community.
+Rabbi Oratz looks forward to continuing teaching Torah in a way that is timely and timeless, and sharing meaningful Jewish experiences with the amazing MTL community.